The Art of Arranging

 Terri Rice

-I used to paint exclusively in watercolor, but I am now so drawn to the intensity and the permanence of oil paint that I seldom return to watercolor.
+Terri - I used to paint exclusively in watercolor, but I am now so drawn to the intensity and the permanence of oil paint that I seldom return to watercolor.
 My skyscapes and landscapes are exclusively oil.
 I like the slow-drying nature of oil paint that allows me to come back, even the next day, to blend in a new color or soften a line.
 The trouble with oils is the cleanup, but even that has become, for me, a ritualistic contemplation as I rub the bristles between my fingers coaxing the color out of the brush and then rinsing the brush in warm water.
 And just because I want to make sure the brush is truly clean, I swirl the wet brush in a bar of leftover soap from a hotel stay.

 My goal in painting is to paint with enough realism to portray the moment but abstract enough to invite the viewer to interpret.